Detlef Schrempf: High school and college career

-Born in Leverkusen, West Germany, Schrempf played for the youth teams of Bayer Leverkusen, before attending Centralia High School in Centralia, Washington, for one year.
+Born in Leverkusen, West Germany, Schrempf played for the youth teams of Bayer Leverkusen, before attending Centralia High School in Centralia, Washington, United States, for one year.
 As a senior, he led the Tigers to the Class AA (now 2A) state championship in 1981, scoring 24 points in the title game, a 52–43 victory over the Timberline Blazers of Lacey.
 After graduating he enrolled at the University of Washington in Seattle, where he played for the Huskies under head coach Marv Harshman.
 With Schrempf, the Huskies won Pac-10 regular-season titles in 1984 and 1985 and made three postseason appearances, reaching the Sweet 16 in 1984.
 He was named team captain for his senior year.
 In his career at Washington, he scored 1,449 total points.

 Schrempf was named to the All-Pac-10 First Team and The Sporting News All-America Second Team.
 He was inducted into the Husky Hall of Fame in 1995, and was also named to the University of Washington All-Century Team.
 While attending UW, he was a member of the Phi Delta Theta fraternity and majored in international business.